II: Old & New

 In the brief moment of uncertainty while my uncle is reaching into his pocket, I’m not proud to say that I feel a twinge of expectant curiosity.
 Obviously, it’s something small enough to fit on my uncle’s person, but important enough for him to make a show of handing it over to me.
 What could it be?

 What he pulls out surprises me.
 It’s a weathered old packing envelope, wrinkled in several places and folded over on itself.
-By all rights, the manila parcel should seem completely innocuous.
+By all rights, the small manila parcel should seem completely innocuous.
 But something about it says otherwise.
 Whatever this item is, it’s not new.
 Bobby has been holding onto it for a long time.
 He takes a long, hard look at the dilapidated sheathe of paper before his gaze finally returns to me.
 When he speaks again, his words hit me like a heavyweight punch, right in the stomach.

 “These,” he says, “belonged to your parents.”